-The layout of each courtroom has been adjusted, to the degree feasible, to support physical distancing between the members of the court, the clerk/reporter desk, witness box, parties and the public.
+The layout of each courtroom has been adjusted, to the degree feasible, to support physical distancing between the members of the court, the clerk/reporter desk, witness box, parties, jurors and the public.

-Seating in the courtroom audience will be taped off to maintain physical distancing.
+Seating in the courtroom audience has been taped off to maintain physical distancing.
 Individuals will be asked to return to the same seat after any breaks.